 92 cm., 900 g., entirely white in non-breeding plumage, iris and bill yellow, legs and feet black.

-In August the adult birds undergo a change, commencing with the sporting of long white feathers of loose texture which lie over the back, wings, and tail like a bridal train.
+In September the adult birds undergo a change, commencing with the sporting of long white feathers of loose texture which lie over the back, wings, and tail like a bridal train.
 These are the nuptial or breeding plumes.
 The bill becomes black and the facial skin green.
-Before the change is complete, however, the adults depart their winter haunts and head for Okarito.
+Before the change is complete, however, the adults depart their winter haunts and head for their Waitangiroto Nature Reserve breeding ground.

 Ka moe whakaaio ki te mate.